-SUR 122 - SURGICAL TECHNIQUES (5 CR):
+SUR 122 - SURGICAL TECHNIQUES (6 CR):

-This course outlines and develops elements of perioperative care to include preoperative, intra-operative, and postoperative care of the surgical patient.
-Preoperative care topics focus on diagnostic and assessment procedures utilized prior to surgery, patient identification, review of the patient chart, transportation and positioning of the surgical patient as well as catheterization and the surgical prep.
+This course outlines and develops elements of perioperative care to include pre-operative, intraoperative and postoperative care of the surgical patient.
+Pre-operative care topics focus on positioning of the surgical patient as well as catheterization and the surgical prep.
 Intra-operative care focuses on instruction and hands-on experience of fundamental technical skills such as the surgical scrub, gowning and gloving, and establishment and maintenance of the sterile field and principles of asepsis.
 Topics of specimens, hemostasis, drains, wound closure, tissue replacement materials and wound dressings are explored.
 Techniques related to the proper care and handling of instruments and supplies are identified.
 Instruction in post-operative care focuses on patient care in the PACU, discharge planning, and methods of instruments/supplies sterilization.
 This course is taught in conjunction with SUR 122L.